MFARHANWK/MFARHANWK/README.md

 ### Hi there, I'm MUHAMMAD FARHAN WAHYU KAMIL! 👋

-An undergraduate student majoring in Computer Science at IPB University and have a keen interest in machine learning.

----

 ### 🤖 About Me

 My journey began in the world of **project management** and **communication**, where I learned to coordinate teams and build effective relationships.
 This experience taught me the importance of the 'human' side of any project.